phamcongthuy/challenge/_2019/connect/big-citizen-hub.md

    both the program process (i.e. quality of program implementation, youth participants’ program

    experiences) and program outcomes (i.e. youth participants’ developmental growth and learning).
-Through continued use of these measures, we aim to track longitudinal changes in the program’s ten target outcomes:
+Through continued use of these measures, we aim to track longitudinal changes in the program’s ten target outcomes in the areas of _Character Development_, _Social Capital_, and _Sociopolitical Empowerment_:

-   Character Development:

    1. Diversity Attitudes